-Halo Infinite Forge mode users were already creating some wild maps on launch day, so it shouldn’t be surprising to see some Skyrim locales appear in-game too.
+Halo Infinite Forge mode users were already creating some wild maps on launch day, so it shouldn’t be surprising to see some The Elder Scrolls V: Skyrim locales appear in-game too.
 If you’re unfamiliar, Forge is a long-time Halo mode that allows players to create their own custom maps and modes.
 In the past, players used Forge to remake classic maps or remix existing ones.
 But Infinite’s take on Forge is more robust, allowing forgers to create maps that don’t look like they belong in Halo.
 No, seriously, what is Whiterun doing in Infinite?

 Spotted by Twitter user Rebs Gaming, Skyrim’s iconic city of Whiterun has been (almost) fully recreated by forger Bullet2thehead9.
 I haven’t touched Skyrim in years, so this recreation didn’t look too outlandish in my eyes.
 That’s exactly how Skyrim looks in my memory (minus the assault rifle, and the spartan UI, and the floating sticky grenades.)
 The forger even attempted to create custom stone statues to decorate the city, a much-appreciated little touch.